prakash-shekhar/notes/history/ww2.md

 ## Battle of Britain
 Churchill inspired the british to not back down, Germany was hoping they would just give up, goes from 8/40 to 5/41.
 At first, they target aircraft factories, radar.
 Midway through, Hitler orders them to start aiming for civilians and it became a war of terror, at the end 43,000 civilians dead.
 ## German invasion of Soviet Union/Operation Barbarossa
-largest invasion in human history.
+June 1941, largest invasion in human history.
 Hitler gets frustrated with britain and decides to attack Soviet Union instead.
 Goes from the arctic to the black sea.
+## Einsatzgruppen
+As soon as German Blitzkriegs the soviet Union, a short distance behind their military were Einsatzgruppen, or killing squads, part of secret police.
+They identify who are Jews in the towns and kill them.
+## Euthanasia
+Systematic killing of those with disabilities in Nazi Germany.
+## Wannsee Conference
+Reinhard Heydrich, number 2 guy in the SS, a concert level musician and olympic level athlete but a crazy killer.
+Hitler and Heimlich give Heydrich the task of performing the Final Solution.
+At the Wannsee conference, they gather all these influential people together, and talk about what the final stage of the holocaust is, and the extermination of an entire list.
+This is how